systematic-magic/aop/front matter.rst

 6.2.
 Check the format of the keywords line:

 	- Check that keywords are written in lower case, unless proper nouns.
 Check that capitalisation of scientific terms is correct.
-We suggest the you use the following procedure, if in you are in doubt regarding this or that term.
+We suggest the you use the :ref:`following procedure<correct_case_check>`, if in you are in doubt regarding this or that term.

 	- Check that keywords are separated either by comma (,) or semicolon (;).
 However use of separators should be consistent: either all keywords are separated by comma or by semicolon.
 Separators cannot be mixed.